inducer/loopy/doc/ref_kernel.rst

 as LHS values.
 (This is the only sense in which tuple types are supported.)
 Each statement is parametrized by zero or more loop variables ("inames").
-A statement is executed once for each integer point defined by the domain forest for the iname tuple.
-Each execution is called a statement instance.
-Dependencies between these instances as well as instances of other statements are encoded in the program representation specify permissible execution orderings.
+A statement is executed once for each integer point defined by the domain forest for the iname tuple given for that statement (:attr:`loopy.InstructionBase.within_inames`).
+Each execution of a statement (with specific values of the inames) is called a *statement instance*.
+Dependencies between these instances as well as instances of other statements are encoded in the program representation and specify permissible execution orderings.
 (The semantics of the dependencies are `being sharpened <https://github.com/inducer/loopy/pull/168>`__.)
 Assignments (comprising the evaluation of the RHS and the assignment to the LHS) may